E-3 Sentry (AWACS)

 Engineering, test and evaluation began on the first E-3 Sentry in October 1975.
 In March 1977 the 552nd Airborne Warning and Control Wing (now 552nd Air Control Wing, Tinker Air Force Base, Okla.), received the first E-3s.

-There are 32 aircraft in the U.S. inventory.
+There are 31 aircraft in the U.S. inventory.
 Air Combat Command has 27 E-3s at Tinker.
 Pacific Air Forces has four E-3 Sentries at Kadena AB, Japan and Elmendorf AFB, Alaska.
-There is also one test aircraft at the Boeing Aircraft Company in Seattle.

 NATO has 17 E-3A's and support equipment.
 The first E-3 was delivered to NATO in January 1982.
 The United Kingdom has seven E-3s, France has four, and Saudi Arabia has five.
 Japan has four AWACS built on the Boeing 767 airframe.